Deadleg/Deadleg.github.io/_posts/2015-02-16-the-making-of-a-latex-processor-part-ii.md

 Then a parser could use type introspection (for variable names/operations) alongside evaluating `equationOne`, which maps names to LaTeX commands contained within a text file.

-In this case, the Haskell version is a bit longer, and it's readability debatable compared to the LaTeX version.
-But one thing it does allow you to do is reuse functions functions quickly (without those bloody backslashes everywhere!).
+In this case, the Haskell version is a bit longer, and it's readability compared to the LaTeX version is debatable.
+But one thing it does allow you to do is reuse functions quickly (without using those bloody backslashes everywhere!).
 For instance, if say you wanted to rewrite the above to a system of differential equations, all you would have to do is write

     {% highlight haskell %}